simplertasks/aicommandscript/examples/AICS-master-simple-template.md

 // 🐝 ABOUT
 This is an AICommandScript (AICS) application.

-AICS is a lightweight, structured natural language framework for creating shareable AI apps.
+AICS is a lightweight, structured natural language framework for creating shareable AI LLM apps.

 // AI BEHAVIOR